rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_2 - Analysis/README.md

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+As a former job seeker, I was often struck by the limited data available on identifying the most desirable jobs and skills in the data science market.
+Motivated by this gap, I set out to analyze the key skills top employers prioritize and uncover strategies for securing higher compensation.

 ### Questions to Analyze

-To understand the data science job market, I asked the following:
+To gain insights into the data science job market, I explored the following questions:

-1. **Do more skills get you better pay?**
+1. **Do additional skills lead to higher pay?**
-2. **What’s the salary for data jobs in different regions?**
+2. **What are the salary trends for data-related jobs across different regions?**
-3. **What are the top skills of data professionals?**
+3. **Which skills are most in demand among data professionals?**
-4. **What’s the pay for the top 10 skills?**
+4. **What is the compensation for the top 10 most sought-after skills?**

 ### Excel Skills Used

-The following Excel skills were utilized for analysis:
+The analysis leveraged the following Excel skills:

-- **📊 Pivot Tables**
+- **📊 Pivot Tables**: To organize and summarize complex datasets.
-- **📈 Pivot Charts**
+- **📈 Pivot Charts**: For dynamic visual representation of the data.
-- **🧮 DAX (Data Analysis Expressions)**
+- **🧮 DAX (Data Analysis Expressions)**: To create advanced calculations and measures.
-- **🔍 Power Query**
+- **🔍 Power Query**: For efficient data transformation and cleaning.
-- **💪 Power Pivot**
+- **💪 Power Pivot**: To manage and analyze large datasets seamlessly.

 ### Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset for this project features real-world data science job information from 2023 and is accessible through my Excel course, which offers a comprehensive foundation in data analysis using Excel.

-It includes detailed information on:
+It provides detailed insights into:

-- **👨‍💼 Job titles**
+- **👨‍💼 Job Titles**
 - **💰 Salaries**
 - **📍 Locations**
 - **🛠️ Skills**

 ## 1️⃣ Do more skills get you better pay?